apahl/mol_frame/README.md

 (I have the path to a dedicated folder on my machine included in such a .pth file and link all my development projects to that folder.
 This way, I need to create / modify the .pth file only once.)

 ## Disclaimer
-This is work in progress and currently mainly used by one person, compatibility-breaking changes will happen.
+This is work in progress and AFAIA currently mainly used by me, compatibility-breaking changes will happen.